top of page

 How?

-1. Focus on companies that provide a positive asymmetry of outcome from the following characteristics: scalability, incremental ROIC, strong free cash flow (FCF), and sustainable business moats, all culminating in providing upside potential and a margin of safety on the downside.
+Focus on companies that provide a positive asymmetry of outcome from the following characteristics: scalability, incremental ROIC, strong free cash flow (FCF), and sustainable business moats, all culminating in providing upside potential and a margin of safety on the downside.
+A proprietary 'red flags' checklist based on over 1,500 recorded investment “mistakes” made by investment professionals on both the buy-side and sell-side.
+Diligently manage the investment thesis in each case to ensure the checklist scores remain on track towards the 5 and 10 year returns framework whilst reducing behavioural barriers to cut losers and reduce thesis creep.

 bottom of page